cap-js-community/websocket/README.md

 - `<entity>:list`: List all entity instances
 - `<entity>:<operation>`: Call a bound entity operation (action/function)

-Events can be emitted and the response can be retrieved via acknowledgment callback.
+Events can be emitted and the response can be retrieved via acknowledgment callback (`kind: socket.io` only).

 #### CRUD Broadcast Events